Underwood-Inc/rituals/docs/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the implementation of the **multi-totem pattern ritual system** added to the Totem Rituals datapack.
+This document summarizes the implementation of the **multi-totem pattern ritual system** added to the Rituals datapack.
 This system allows for complex rituals that require multiple totems arranged in specific geometric patterns, with each totem displaying specific required items.

 ---